container-storage-interface/spec/spec.md

 #### `ControllerGetCapabilities`

-A Controller Plugin MUST implement this RPC call.
+A Controller Plugin MUST implement this RPC.
 This RPC allows the CO to check the supported capabilities of controller service provided by the Plugin.

 ```protobuf
 message ControllerGetCapabilitiesRequest {